swarnava-96/Breast-Cancer-Prediction/README.md

 #### Goal: To develop a POC using Flask, HTML and CSS for predicting whether a person is suffering from Breast Cancer or not, implementing Machine Learning algorithm.

 ### About the Data set:
-This is a machine learning project where we will predict whether a person is suffering Breast Cancer or not.
+This is a machine learning project where we will predict whether a person is suffering from Breast Cancer or not.
 The dataset was downloaded from [Kaggle](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data).

 Attribute Information: